-- The signatory industrialized countries undertake to reduce greenhouse gas emissions by 5% in the period from 2008 to 2012 compared to 1990.
+The signatory industrialized countries undertake to reduce greenhouse gas emissions by 5% in the period from 2008 to 2012 compared to 1990.

-- Rich countries must reduce their gas emissions by between 25% and 40% by 2020, compared to 1990.
+Rich countries must reduce their gas emissions by between 25% and 40% by 2020, compared to 1990.

-- Adaptation of the least industrialized countries to face the disasters related to climate change.
+Adaptation of the least industrialized countries to face the disasters related to climate change.

-- Industrialized countries should promote strategies to lower carbon emissions, and developing countries should limit emissions with appropriate national plans and actions.
+Industrialized countries should promote strategies to lower carbon emissions, and developing countries should limit emissions with appropriate national plans and actions.

-- The action plans must be submitted every two years to an international control and verification system, although they must be done in a way that is non-instructive, not punishable and respectful.
+Action plans must be submitted every two years to an international control and verification system, although they must be done in a way that is non-instructive, not punishable and respectful.

-- Industrialized countries must provide aid of $ 30 billion over three years, until 2012, and mobilize resources up to $ 100,000 annually in 2020.
+Industrialized countries must provide aid of $ 30 billion in three years, until 2012 and mobilize resources up to $ 100,000 annually in 2020.

-- Aid will be channeled through a fund with 24 members and in which 12 will come from rich countries and others.
+Aid will be channeled through a fund with 24 members and in which 12 will come from rich countries and others.